I Found Hope After I Lost Everything

 I went through a traumatic event a few years later that resulted in PTSD.
 My drinking escalated at that point.
 I needed to numb and not feel.
 When I was 17, I started attending church and made the decision to turn my life around.
 I quit drinking, graduated high school and went to college, and things started looking up.

-I tried to stay away from college parties, because I knew drinking was a weakness for me, but when I was invited to a party with kids at my church I went.
+I tried to stay away from college parties because I knew drinking was a weakness for me.
+When I was invited to a party with kids at my church though, I went.
 I saw all the kids I looked up to, drinking and having a good time, and that was all the excuse I needed.
 I got drunk for the first time in two years that night, and I was found in my car asleep by the police.
 I guess I had slept long enough to not get a DUI, but it was like I had unleashed something.
-I started going out and partying again, and got blackout wasted most nights.
-I dropped out of college shortly after, and started getting into trouble.
+I started going out and partying.
+I got blackout wasted most nights.
+I dropped out of college shortly afterwards and started getting into trouble.
 I got a few underage drinking tickets and a DUI, but refused to believe I had a problem.

 Somehow I managed to get out the crushed car.
 I thought I hit a tree, but it was a part of someone’s property.
 The police got there and I was arrested.
 I was charged with a felony DUI and child neglect.
 I sat in my cell; sick.
 The weight of what I did hit me like a pile of bricks.
 Not just that night, but for the past years.
 I had put my drinking above my son and everyone else.
 I thought I was only hurting myself, but I was hurting everyone; especially the little boy that I was supposed to be raising and protecting.